evenator/CarND-Advanced-Lane-Lines/README.md

 object and saves with a Python pickle to `projector.p`, which is loaded by the pipeline and used for processing.

-Here, you can see the the same binary image from the previous step in the pipeline transformed into the top-down perspective:
+Here, you can see the same binary image from the previous step in the pipeline transformed into the top-down perspective:

 ![Top-down Binary Lane Image](output_images/transformed_binary.png)